jotaalvim/jotaalvim.github.io/docs/blogs/list_monad.md

 2024-02-04
 # Is it feasible to create the List Monad in Scratch?

 Sometimes the idea of doing unuseful and hard things excites me, implementing the [list monad](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/List) in [scratch](https://scratch.mit.edu/) was one of those.
+Scratch already has implemented the List datatype making our lives easier.

 To make things simple, I'll only create four functions to implement the list monad: